kevinolega/callcentertrainingtips/6wel/guidelines/self-correction.md

 Please use the one-sentence paragraph format.

 Read the lesson about the one-sentence paragraph format.

+Add a blank space between the lines.

+Don't just use double-space on your Google Document.

+The space allows us to see the errors clearly.

+I also put the correction on the space.

 ### COMPLEX SENTENCE TO SIMPLE SENTENCES: